Support for Disabilities: Technical Standards and Provision of Americans with Disabilities Act Accommodations

 Step 4: Determine eligibility and accommodations

-SAS will review all requests for ADA accommodations, taking into consideration the information provided during the intake meeting, all disability documentation, and the requirements of the Larner College of Medicine to determine eligibility for services, and, if appropriate, recommend specific accommodations.
+SAS will review all requests for ADA accommodations, taking into consideration the information provided during the intake meeting, all supporting/relevant documentation, and the requirements of the Larner College of Medicine to determine eligibility for services, and, if appropriate, recommend specific accommodations.
 SAS will work directly with the corresponding curriculum and student support administrators to ensure that the requested accommodations uphold the essential features of the curriculum and technical standards.

 Step 5: Accessing accommodations